binarypie-dev/hypercube/README.md

 - Fish shell with vim mode and Starship prompt
 - Hyprland with vim-style navigation
 - Neovim with LazyVim distribution
-- Ghostty and WezTerm with Tokyo Night colors
+- Ghostty with Tokyo Night colors
 - GTK/Qt theming with dark mode

 ## Documentation